githublyk/FollowMe/writeup_report.md

 ---

 ### FCN Model (model_training.ipynb)
+#### Visualization

+![alt text][imaged1]

+#### Explanation
+The conventional CNNs are suitable for classification of a given image.
+However, when the task is to detect where is the target object in a given image, CNNs do not have this information since they lose the spatial information during classification.

+The FCNs main difference with CNNs is to keep the spatial information, and to classify each pixel of the image.
+In order to achieve this, there are three main changes applied to the CNN architecture.

+1. The fully connected layers are replaced with 1x1 Convolutional Layers
+2. Up sampling through the use of transposed convolutional layers.
+3. Skip connections.

+##### 1. 1x1 Convolutions
+After decoding the image, the fully connected layer comes in CNNs.
+The fully connected layer has a 4D input and 2D output.
+Replacing it with a 1 by 1 convolutional layer changes the output to remain 4D.
+This enables to keep the spatial information.
+For 1 by 1 convolutional layers, the shape of the output is the same as the shape of the input except the depth, the number of filters.
+The batch size, the height and the width of the input is preserved.

+1 by 1 convolution is actually is a convoulution with
+* 1x1 filter size, kernel_size=1
+* Strides=1
+* Padding=SAME
+* The number of filters is the variable to set.

+When classifying an image fully connected layers are more suitable, because they can easily connected to the following layers and eventually a 1D output.
+However, when classifying each pixel, 1x1 convolutional layers are an appropriate choice.
+Since they can keep the spatial information.

+##### 2. Up Sampling (Transposed Convolution)
+The up sampling operation is basicly a reverse convolution.
+Therefore, the differentiability property is preserved.
+The upsampling layers are used to decode the encoded image layer by layer.

+##### 3. Skip Connections
+Use infromation from multiple resoulution scales.
+This result in the network to be able to make more precise segmentation decisions.
+In addition, the lost information during encoding can be retained back.
+In the decoder layers, the output of the previous layer and the corresponding encoding layer or the input layer are concatenated.
+During this operation, the connections are skipped and the two nonconsecutive layers are connected.

+##### 4. Encoder
+Series of convolutional layers.
+The goal of the encoder is to extract features from the image.
+These features provide information for classification.
+They contain the pixelwise information and the relations between neighbor pixels.

+##### 5. Decoder
+The decoder up scales the output of the encoder.
+The resulting image has the same size with the input image.
+Since the encoded image provides information for classification, the decoder layers keep this information and the resulting image has classified pixels.

 #### Encoder (encoder_block)
 There are 2 encoder layers.
 First one has 32 filters and the second has 64 filters.
 They consist of separable convolution layers.
 ##### Separable Convoulution (separable_conv2d_batchnorm)